Define where the pipeline should find input data and save output data.

 These parameters influence which workflow (ARG, AMP and/or BGC) to activate.

-Activate antimicrobial peptide screening tools.
+Activate antimicrobial peptide genes screening tools.

 type: boolean